Student Life at UNSW is full of opportunities

 At UNSW there’s so much more to do than study.
 That might not be a good thing!
 At the Kensington Campus, there’s everything you need – on-campus accommodation, shops, a supermarket, restaurants and bars, a pharmacy, bank and a post office.
 In fact, you need not even step foot out of the university.

 If you do decide to explore, you are just a hop, step and jump from the famous Bondi Beach, and Sydney’s bustling CBD is a short bus ride away – with easy access to some truly wonderful things to see and do.

 Within a one minute stroll from the School of Mechanical and Manufacturing Engineering lie an abundant collection of colleges and residential apartments for students.
 Depending on what you want, you can choose to stay in one of the Colleges.
 These are hives of activity promoting social and sporting activities and providing meals at set meal times.
 On the other end of the scale, you can stay in a residential apartment, which is simply an apartment run by the university, with less rigorous involvement required.

-Check out the Residential Communities website for more information about UNSW’s colleges and apartments.
+Check out the UNSW Accommodation website for more information about UNSW’s colleges and apartments.

 Clubs and Societies

 UNSW has its own society called ‘Arc’.
 Arc is the over-riding student body that supports a number of clubs within the School, including

 Arc hosts a range of exciting events every week of the semester.
 It also supports the Student Representative Council and the Postgraduate Council – two groups dedicated to advocacy on behalf of students.